rezagh/floodprotectionsystem/readme.txt

 		LMS raises alarm to RMC only when pair confirms a high reading LMS knows its RMC name

-Technology Requirements:
-	Java 1.7
-	Batch files are for Windows
-	Eclipse IDE
-	Junit 4 library - from winthin eclipse

 components and requirements:

 	sensor: is a server